 Livestock Disease Control Act 1994 - Section 48 - Registration of Bees

-(1) Subject to subsection (5), a person must not keep bees, whether or not that a person is the owner of the bees, unless the person is registered as a
+(1) Subject to subsection (5), a person must not keep bees, whether or not that a person is the owner of the bees, unless the person is registered as a beekeeper under this Act.

 23. Animal accommodation